Slevinski/slevinski.github.io/series/formal-signwriting/entries/overview/essay.md

 They are the next maintenance edge around a stable center.

-## Authority and Stability
+## Stewardship and Stability

 The technical canon also needs a clear governance boundary.

-*Encoding Authority and Stability* states that FSW and SWU are stable author-stewarded encodings for computational validity.
+*Encoding Stewardship and Stability* states that FSW and SWU are stable author-stewarded encodings for computational validity.

 They define well-formed structure for parsing, rendering, search, sorting, and interchange.